agnaldosb/flysafe-fdi2/README.md

 ## Environment Configuration

-The project has been tested and validated in the following environments:
+The project has been implemented and validated in the following environment:

 1.  **Local Environment:**
     *   Operating System: macOS Catalina, version 10.15.7